Wonder how to buy the perfect home? Here are the tips we used when buying the house that we love. We have no regrets!

 Looking at houses can quickly become overwhelming and often discouraging too, at least if you are on a tight budget.
 To make the whole process easier, take some time to define what you want and need in a house.
 What are the things that are non-negotiable to you?

 When we bought our first house, we were newly married with little money.
 Since we knew that we hoped to have children before too long, one of our non-negotiables was to find a house that we could grow into and easily have room to raise small children.

 We also wanted to be on the east side of town so that we would be closer to my husband’s job, our church and most of our friends.
 And because the kitchen is my happy place, finding one with a good layout was a high priority too.

-When we bought our Philly house, our four main non-negotiables were to find a place with a nice size back yard for the kids to play in, a place that had a decent size living room (we were tired of dealing with a small one at our first house!), something located close to the train since my husband will be using it to commute and again, a kitchen with a good layout.
+When we bought our Philly house, our four main non-negotiables were to find a place that had a nice size yard for the kids to play in, a decent size living room (we were tired of trying to host in the small one at our first house!), a kitchen with a good layout and a location that was close to the train since my husband would be using it to commute.

 When you first look at a house, there is so much to take in that you often just notice the basic, major features and often miss the smaller details.
 Visiting a second time, you know more what to expect and what you are looking for and it is super helpful!

 I’ll be honest, we only looked at our first house one time and it ended up being okay.
 But, visiting twice saved us a lot of heartache when we were looking for our Philly house.

 There was one house in particular that we really liked.
 It was a bit higher priced than we had hoped to pay, but it had so many things going for it that we thought it might be worth the extra money.
 However, before we put in an offer, we decided to go look at it again.